Overview

 Construction Impacts

-During this work, crews will work Monday through Saturday between 7 a.m. and 7 p.m.
-In certain situations crews may be required to work evenings, nights, or weekends.
+During construction, crews will work Monday through Saturday between 7 a.m. and 7 p.m.
+In certain situations crews may be required to work evenings, nights, or Sundays.

-We will restore work areas to preconstruction conditions as weather allows.
+We will restore work areas to conditions required by permits as weather allows.
 Work areas may be left temporarily restored after construction until we can complete final restoration.